mstokes607/analytics-epi/EXAMPLE1.md

 tables = [] # tables[0] == All, tables[1] = Male, etc.
 i=0
 ```
-The functions imported from [utilities.py](utilities.py) are called in the order that we want to assemble the stats in the table.
+The functions imported from [utilities.py](utilities.py) are called in the same order as we want the stats to appear in our table.
 A for ... loop is used to cycle through each subgroup or stratum of data.
 In this example, we generate table stats for the full group of patients (All)
-and for males vs. females.
+and then for males and females.
 Finally, the individual table stats are concatenated together vertically and stored in the *tables* var, which
 is simply a list of dataframes corresonding to each patient group.
 ```python
 for group in strata: